-On January 1 1852, Oba Akitoye boarded HMS Penelope, the British ship, and together with John Beecroft and Henry William Bruce (Great Britain representatives), the abolition of slave trade treaty was signed.
+On January 1 1852, Oba Akitoye boarded HMS Penelope, a British ship, and together with John Beecroft and Henry William Bruce (Great Britain representatives), he signed the abolition of the slave trade treaty.

 The 1st of January, 1852 will forever remain a historical and memorable day in the history of slave trade in Nigeria.